 Family therapy provides an opportunity for all family members to come together for mutual support and re-integration.
 Too often families splinter because they don’t have this arena where they devote time to working through family issues.
-As your therapist my purpose is to ask questions, to support the family and to insure that everyone is heard.
+As your therapist my purpose is to ask questions, to support the family and to ensure that everyone is heard.
 Members working together on their difficulties often find new ways to participate as a family.
 In this setting, issues can be honestly addressed and family living improved.

 Family problems can be a reflection of the parental relationship and it is not unusual for children to misbehave when there is strife between the parents.
 On the other hand, parents may fight more frequently due to their child’s difficulties.
-Family therapy is helpful because the connections between these events become clearer.
+Psychotherapy is helpful because the connections between these events become clearer.
 Parents then learn different parenting skills and can learn to work together as a team.

 By uncovering the needs and true feelings of various family members, empathy is developed and family relationships are nourished.
 Conflicting needs are now out in the open where they can be understood, discussed and resolved.
 The family begins to function better, self – esteem is maintained and new, healthier ways of dealing with others become a part of the family repertoire.